 Fortunately, vaccines for specific HPV strains have been developed.
 Gardasil 9 is the 9-valent HPV vaccine which helps to protect against 9 high-risk types of HPV.
 Vaccination helps reduce the chance of infection by creating immunity against those HPV strains and ultimately help prevent risk for HPV-induced cancers.
-Be sure to ask about HPV vaccination during your medical visit to see if you are a candidate.
-Ask a question or call us for an appointment.
+Be sure to ask about an HPV vaccination during your medical visit to see if you are a candidate.
+Ask us a question or call us for an appointment.

 How can HPV be treated?